percwg/perc-wg/double/draft-ietf-perc-double.md

 changed by the Media Distributor.
 At the same time, a separate cryptographic key provides integrity and optional confidentiality for the media flowing between the Media Distributor and the endpoints.
-See the framework document that describes this concept in more detail in more detail in [@I-D.ietf-perc-private-media-framework].
+The framework document [@I-D.ietf-perc-private-media-framework] describes this concept in more detail.

 This specification defines an SRTP transform that uses the AES-GCM algorithm [@!RFC7714] to provide encryption and integrity for an RTP